gbmhunter/blog/content/electronics/communication-protocols/can-protocol/index.md

 Xilinx provides the [CAN 2.0B and CAN-FD Controller IP core](https://www.xilinx.com/products/intellectual-property/1-8dyf-2862.html) which is compatible with the Ultrascale, Zynq-7000, 7-series, 6-series and other Xilinx FPGAs.

 ## Standards

+### CANopen

+CANopen was developed for embedded devices in automation systems .
+It defines the OSI network layers that the basic CAN standards leaves unspecified, which includes the network layer and above.

+The CANopen standard is defined by the CiA (CAN in Automation) group.
+The documents for these standards can be found at [https://www.can-cia.org/groups/specifications/](https://www.can-cia.org/groups/specifications/).
+The most important document is [CiA 301](), which defines the CANopen application layer.
+If the above link is down, you can view the [local cached copy, v4.2.0, accessed June 2020](cia-301-canopen-specification-document.pdf).

+All CANopen nodes must have a object dictionary.

+### FlexRay

+FlexRay is a newer protocol that has been designed to overcome some of the limitations of the CAN bus.
+It supports much longer message data lengths and has improved CRC/error detection.
+However it is more expensive to implement than CAN as as of June 2020 is still not as popular worldwide as CAN.

+### ISO 11783

+ISO 11783 is title "Tractors and machinery for agriculture and forestry—Serial control and communications data network" and is commonly called _ISOBUS_.
+It is based of the SAE J1939 protocol (which includes the CAN bus).

 ### ISO 11898